 This degree is beneficial to graduates applying for jobs in infant and early childhood mental health fields.
-Because this degree is multidisciplinary, the job outlook will be diversified dependent upon student background/discipline).
+Because this degree is multidisciplinary, the job outlook will be diversified depending upon student background/discipline).

-- IECD-552 The Brain, Behavior, and Human Development in Practice 4 semester credits - IECD-553 Understanding and Integrating Best Practices in Infant, Child, and Family Mental Health Across Multi-Disciplines 4 semester credits
+- IECD-518 New Student Orientation 0 semester credits - IECD-552 The Brain, Behavior, and Human Development in Practice 4 semester credits - IECD-553 Understanding and Integrating Best Practices in Infant, Child, and Family Mental Health Across Multi-Disciplines 4 semester credits